 With the constant interaction of the different moments of the Mediterranean past, Greek and Roman inland remnants alternate with Crusaders’ strongholds along the coast.
 The ease with which modern and primordial mingle in Lebanon is utterly beguiling.

 Travel to Lebanon to meet the Crusaders

-Today like in the beginning of time, Sidon is an active fishing port, and fresh fish is sold every morning in the local souk.
-The Old City, a labyrinthine tangle of narrow alleys, makes for an invaluable glimpse on bygone societies still alive today thanks to undying traditions permanently embedded in the native community.
+Today like at the beginning of time, Sidon is an active fishing port, and fresh fish is sold every morning in the local souk.
+The Old City, a labyrinthine tangle of narrow alleys, makes for an invaluable glimpse into bygone societies still alive today thanks to undying traditions permanently embedded in the native community.